domssilva/domssilva/README.md

 ### Ciao, I'm Domenique 👋

+I'm a software engineer with a background in security.
+Currently pivoting back into software engineering with a focus on Python, backend APIs, and secure cloud development.

+- 🛠️ Tech I’m working with: Linux, Python, Bash, Flask, FastAPI, Docker, PostgreSQL, AWS
+- 🔭 Tech I’m Excited to Learn More About: Go, Kubernetes

 <!--
 **domssilva/domssilva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.